 Before I turn you over to the recipe.
 I want to say something about the sugar free turtle candies you can get in the diabetic section in the grocery store, more specifically the Russel Stover Sugar Free Pecan Delights candies.
 They taste very good but beware!
 They contain an ingredient called maltitol to sweeten them.
 Not only does maltitol raise blood sugar, it also causes gastric distress, as anyone who has had more than two or three of the sugar free candies will most assuredly attest.
 My recipe is a sugar free candy that does not contain maltitol – your tummy will thank you!

 Each Low Carb Caramel Turtle is 2 net carbs.

-Continue to boil the caramel mixture over medium low heat for 20 minutes.
+- Continue to simmer the caramel mixture over medium-low heat for 20 minutes.
 The mixture should be simmering hard, but not crawling up the sides of the pot.
 Check periodically to make sure it's not burning – all burners are different!
 Then, remove the caramel from the heat and add the stevia glycerite, vanilla and brandy, stirring to combine.
 Let the low carb caramel cool for 5 minutes then add the almonds and stir.

-Place the sugar free chocolate chips in a ceramic bowl over barely simmering water.
+- Place the sugar free chocolate chips in a ceramic bowl over barely simmering water.
 When melted, drizzle the chocolate over the cold candies.
 If the chocolate gets cold, return it to the stove to warm again.
 Store in an airtight container.
 Makes about 40 low carb turtles at 2 g net carbs each.